ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230900 Instrumentation and Control for HVAC.md

    1. Also include installation and start-up instructions.
    1. Shop Drawings:
       1.
-   1. Use NREL’s master set of control drawings as basis for shop drawings.
+   1. Use Owner’s master set of control drawings as basis for shop drawings.
    1. Submit shop drawings for each control system containing the following information:
       1. Schematic flow diagram of system showing boilers, chillers, pumps, coils, valves, and control devices.
-The NREL control diagrams are available on AutoCAD 2005 and may be used as the basis for the flow diagram.
+The Owner control diagrams are available on AutoCAD 2005 and may be used as the basis for the flow diagram.
    1. Label each control device with setting or adjustable range of control and device name.
    1. Indicate all required electrical wiring.
 Clearly differentiate between portions of wiring that are factory-installed and portions to be field-installed.
    1. Include verbal description of sequence of operation and software descriptions.
 Submit flow charts for approval with sequence of operation.